Cognigy/Documentation/docs/en/docs/ai/tools/interaction-panel/interaction-panel.md

   <img class="image-center" src="{{config.site_url}}ai/tools/images/interaction-panel-channel-selection.png" width="100%" />
 </figure>

-???+ success "Tip: Showing only selected output"
+!!! tip "Tip: Showing only selected output"
     It is possible to only show specific output for a selected set of channels.
 This can be configured under the **[Interaction Panel settings]({{config.site_url}}ai/tools/interaction-panel/interaction-panel/#chat-output)**.

 ### Input Modes